buildpacks/rfcs/text/0000-run-image-sbom.md

 ## When a run image has an sbom baked in

-A platform could provide a run image that already has an sbom baked in - i.e., has a layer containing an sbom that is advertised in `io.buildpacks.base.sbom`.
-In this case, the lifecycle could just do nothing, and the final app image would contain an sbom in the expected location with the expected label.
-This (as in #186) runs the risk that the sbom baked into the run image has fallen out of date.
+Though a platform could theoretically provide a run image that already has an SBOM baked in (i.e., has a layer containing an sbom that is advertised in `io.buildpacks.base.sbom`), this would be discouraged.
+Platforms should use an industry standard method of associating a run image with an SBOM.

-If a platform provided a run image with a baked in sbom and also supplied the `-run-image-sbom` argument, the lifecycle could replace the baked in sbom with the new sbom, much like rebase.

 ## With Dockerfiles

 https://github.com/buildpacks/rfcs/pull/173 proposes allowing the run image to be extended or swapped using Dockerfiles.
 There are a few scenarios that could occur:
 * The run image is extended - the lifecycle would need to run a `genpkgs` executable after Dockerfiles have been applied.
-The result of this invocation would replace the `io.buildpacks.base.sbom` label on the extended run image.
-In this scenario, the build would proceed according to the process outlined in "When a run image has an sbom baked in".
+The result of this invocation would be provided to the platform so that the platform can provide it as an input to the exporter.
-* The run image is swapped for a new run image that already has a `io.buildpacks.base.sbom` label.
-In this scenario, the lifecycle would NOT run `genpkgs`, and the build would proceed according to the process outlined in "When a run image has an sbom baked in".
+* The run image is swapped for a new run image that already exists.
+In this scenario, the lifecycle could return the run image reference to the platform, so that the platform could attempt to locate an SBOM.
+Alternatively, `genpkgs` could be overloaded to first attempt to locate an SBOM and only scan the image if a pre-existing SBOM cannot be found.
-* The run image is swapped for a new run image that does not have a `io.buildpacks.base.sbom` label.
-In this scenario, there are a couple things that could occur:
-  * The lifecycle could run `genpkgs` to produce a run image sbom for use during export
-  * The lifecycle could return the new run image reference to the platform, expecting the platform to locate an sbom

 ## With pack